UniqueNetwork/unique_docs/docs/about/balances/index.md

 - democracy (in upcoming releases)

 Freezes with different IDs are not summed up - the total frozen balance is determined by the biggest freeze.
 A balance frozen under any freeze ID can be frozen under another ID.
-For example: balance frozen in vesting can be frozen in staking, provided the user has enough tokens to pay the tx fee.
+For example, a balance frozen in vesting can be frozen in staking, provided the user has enough tokens to pay the transaction fee.
 In fact, there may be cases where the sum (for different IDs) of frozen balances exceeds the value of the free balance.

 **How to get:**